The 15 Richest People In Tech

 Source: Forbes

+Where the money came from: Facebook is now worth roughly $80 billion.
+The company's founder owns a huge chunk, making the 27-year-old one of the youngest people on the 400 and the year's biggest gainer.

+Where the money came from: Bezos founded Amazon.com, rode it through the downturn, and made it hugely profitable.
+He will continue climbing the list.

 Where the money came from: Ellison founded Oracle and kept making money.
-He bought a Hawaiian island this year.
+He owns stakes in Salesforce.com, NetSuite, Quark Biotechnology Inc., and SuperGen among other companies.
+The 67-year-old recently sold the 543-foot yacht he split with David Geffen.

+Where the money came from: A little company called Microsoft.
+You've surely heard of it by now, right?

 Source: Forbes